SchulzLab/SNEEP/docs/gettingStarted.rst

 Per default the result is stored in the directory ‘SNEEP_output’.
 The file ‘result.txt’ in the SNEEP output directory contains the predicted rSNPs.
 For more details about the result files, see Section XX.
 The run takes about XX to XX minutes.

-Detailed description of the requiered input files
+Detailed description of the required input files
 ----------------------------------------------------

 We provide human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis ENCODE database in the required format in the examples directory TODO: provide path.